 - In accordance with Article 19.4 of the Articles a shareholder holding not less than five (5) per cent of the voting issued share capital of the Company may: (a) request the Company to include items on the agenda of the Meeting, provided that each item is accompanied by a justification or a draft resolution to be adopted at the Meeting; and/or (b) table draft resolutions for items included in the agenda of the Meeting.

-- In accordance with Article 19.5 of the Articles, the request to put items on the agenda of the Meeting and the tabling of the draft resolutions are to be submitted to and received by the Company in hard copy form or in electronic form (at [email protected]) by not later than 27 March 2021 by 21:59 (UTC) (23:59 (CEST)) and are to be authenticated by the person/s making it.
-The Company shall not be obliged to entertain any requests by shareholders made after 27 March 2021.
+- In accordance with Article 19.5 of the Articles, the request to put items on the agenda of the Meeting and the tabling of the draft resolutions are to be submitted to and received by the Company in hard copy form or in electronic form (at [email protected]) by not later than 7 April 2022 by 21:59 (UTC) (23:59 (CEST))and are to be authenticated by the person/s making it.
+The Company shall not be obliged to entertain any requests by shareholders made after 7 April 2022.

-The Company will have the sole discretion of determining whether any proposals submitted by shareholders have been properly submitted and, should any proposal require a modification to the agenda of the Meeting (as set out below), the Company shall make available a revised agenda on its website, together with updated proxy forms and voting instructions (if any), by no later than 28 March 2021.
-Shareholders are therefore encouraged to check the Company's website on 29 March 2021 to check whether there have been any changes to the agenda and to ensure that they will be submitting the latest proxy forms and voting instructions.
+- The Company will have the sole discretion of determining whether any proposals submitted by shareholders have been properly submitted and, should any proposal require a modification to the agenda of the Meeting (as set out below), the Company shall make available a revised agenda on its website, together with updated proxy forms and voting instructions (if any), as soon as possible.
+Shareholders are therefore encouraged to check the Company's website after the above-mentioned deadline to check whether there have been any changes to the agenda and to ensure that they will be submitting the latest proxy forms and voting instructions.

 Ordinary business (ordinary resolutions)